2012 Chevrolet Corvette

-Low and sleek, today's Corvette shows a bit of Italian flair.
+Low and sleek, the Chevrolet Corvette shows a bit of European flair.
 This sixth-generation Corvette, called C6, was introduced as a 2005 model.

-From some angles, it's almost pretty.
+From some angles, the Corvette is almost pretty.
 However, functional elements dictate the design and the result is a forward motion that implies performance.
 The lines of the bulging hood, the shape of the fenders, and the cat's-eye headlights all point forward to a subtle beaklike shape.
 A pair of fog lights flanks a wide air intake below.

 Vents behind the front tires let hot air out of the engine compartment.
 The sculpted fenders, with sharp creases that sweep dramatically up to the planed rear deck, call to mind race cars as well as jet fighters.
 At the back, four round taillights recall Corvette's past and make the car look like an F-18 taking off in full afterburner mode.
 On the functional side, the optics of the reverse lights magnify the light they throw out to help when backing up in this beast.
 To move weight from the front to the rear, the transmission is mounted behind the seats and connected to the differential, rather than being attached directly behind the engine.